Tempe fire stations are Safe Baby Havens, places where you can physically hand over your baby if it is a newborn up to 3-days-old.

 Cross streets: S. McClintock Drive & E. Warner Road

-Fire Station 7, which will reside in Estrada Park and began construction spring 2018 and is expected to be completed by summer 2019.
-The 10,699-sq. ft. building will hold three bays and living quarters for 12 staff.
+Fire Station 7, resides in Estrada Park and began construction spring 2018 and was completed in fall 2019.
+The 10,699-sq. ft. building holds three bays and living quarters for 12 staff.

 We are firefighters and more